Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Introduction

-Some studies indicate that Calderóns depicts a broadly period-typical understanding of gender identity and gender norms.
-For example, \cite{ibarreche2020honor} study the representation of male characters, particularly in relation to honor in plays such as \textit{El médico de su honra}, \textit{El Alcalde Zalamea}, or \textit{El pintor de su deshonra}.
-In these pieces, male characters, often husbands, fathers, or brothers, strive to uphold their social status, wielding power, owning properties, and navigating public spaces with traits such as bravery, patience, and caution \parencite{fernandez_guillermo_figura_2017}.
-Conversely, in plays like \textit{Casa con dos puertas mala es de guardar} or \textit{La dama duende}, women are frequently confined to domestic spaces, initiating disputes and deftly manipulating characters like puppets in games of seduction leading to a harmonious resolution \parencite{saez_veloz_2019}.
+A relatively new aspect among these, which has gained global attention in Hispanic Studies since the latter half of the 20th century, is \textit{gender depiction}, that is, the question of how Calderón conceptualized male and female roles in his plays differently (\cite{arellano_2015,saez_2019,tietz_2017}).
+Interestingly, scholars have come to very different conclusions regarding Calderón's gender portrayal.
+Some studies find that Calderón depicts a broadly period-typical understanding of gender identity and gender norms.
+For example, \textcite{ibarreche_2020} study the representation of male characters, particularly in relation to honor, in plays such as \textit{El médico de su honra}, \textit{El Alcalde Zalamea}, or \textit{El pintor de su deshonra}.
+In these pieces, male characters, often husbands, fathers, or brothers, strive to uphold their social status, wielding power, owning properties, and navigating public spaces with traits such as bravery, patience, and caution (\cite{fernandez_2017}).
+Conversely, in plays like \textit{Casa con dos puertas mala es de guardar} or \textit{La dama duende}, women are frequently confined to domestic spaces, initiating disputes and deftly manipulating characters like puppets in games of seduction leading to a harmonious resolution (\cite{saez_2019}).

+In contrast, other studies have found that Calderón's work transcends societal norms by providing a dynamic platform for the exploration of gender identities (\cite{tietz_2017}) such as ``perverse’’ women -- women who use deception against men to achieve their goals.
+While absent from comedies, these form a recurring character type in tragic pieces (\cite{arellano_2015}).
+Similarly, several well-known works depict female characters cross-dressing as men and performing traits typically associated with masculinity (\cite{bravo_1976, strosetzki_2017, araico_2017}).
+A commonly used trope of the time period, playwrights utilized cross-dressing as a means for female characters to transcend the domestic space and actively participate in both society and the action of the play.